branner-non-code/notes/notes/content/Python/Python_methods.md

 TypeError: default() missing 1 required positional argument: 'self'
 ```

 Here, when the interpreter says it requires the argument `self` it means it needs a particular instance of `Example` in order to call `default` on.
-There is no such instance:
+It needs an instance because `default` was defined with `self` as its first parameter.
+But there is no such instance:

 ```python
 >>> Example.default.__self__